rmj9000/BankCustomerAttrition/README.md

 # Bank Customer Attrition Analysis

 **Bank Customer Attrition Analysis** is a group project with the aim of identifying reasons why bank customers leave.
-Our aim to help banks increase their customer retention rates by exploring the reasons and factors that result in customer loss.
+Our is aim to help banks increase their customer retention rates by exploring the reasons and factors that result in customer loss.

 # ![Banner image](images/bannerimagehackathon.png)